avinassh/avinassh.github.io/source/content/posts/installing-transmission-raspberry-pi.md

-+++
-title = "Installing Transmission (remote and CLI) client on Raspberry Pi " date = "2013-12-05T10:20:00+05:30" lastmod = "2014-09-02T19:30:00+05:30"
+Title: Installing Transmission (remote and CLI) client on Raspberry Pi
-categories = ["tutorial"]
+Date: 2013-12-05 10:20
+Modified: 2014-09-02 19:30
+Category: Tutorial
+Tags: raspberry-pi, transmission
+Slug: installing-transmission-raspberry-pi
-tags = ["raspberry-pi", "transmission"] slug = "installing-transmission-raspberry-pi" description = "This tutorial will explain you how to install Transmission client on Raspberry Pi running Raspbian."
+Summary: This tutorial will explain you how to install Transmission client on Raspberry Pi running Raspbian.
-+++

 I have found [Transmission](http://www.transmissionbt.com/) to be best client to run on Raspberry Pi.
 In this tutorial I will explain how to install Transmission and access it using it's web interface over browser.